ummeegge/RPZ-Blocklists/README.md

 - Wildcard domains: *.domain.tld
 - CSV/tab-separated: domain.tld,<other> or domain.tld<TAB><other>
 - URLs: https://domain.tld/...
+- RPZ (Response Policy Zone) formats: supports multiple RPZ record types such as CNAME, NXDOMAIN, DROP, NODATA, PASSTHRU, TXT, A, AAAA
 - Comments: Lines starting with # or ;

 All formats can be mixed within a single source file.
 Invalid or duplicate domains are skipped automatically.

+### Additional Features

+- Flexible and dynamic regex group handling allows precise extraction of domains from diverse formats.
+- Native support for wildcard domains in regex patterns.
+- Automatic conversion of Unicode (IDN) domains to Punycode for proper RPZ output.
+- Enhanced debug logging for improved traceability during format parsing.
+- Support for new RPZ formatted lists, including those from Hagezi and Easylist.

 ## Repository Structure